neelakss/EE282/Homework2.md

 mymatrix <- matrix(data = 1:12, nrow = 3, ncol = 4, byrow = TRUE)
 dimnames(mymatrix) <- list(c('row1', 'row2', 'row3'), c('col1', 'col2','col3','col4'))
 print(mymatrix)
-mymatrix[,1]
 mymatrix[,'col1']
 </code></pre>
 3. Ask a question that requires a student to understand how to share access to a directory and a file in that directory on a Unix/Linux filesystem from their home directory with a colleague without exposing the user's entire directory.
 Your question should require an answer using chmod {u,g,o}{+,-}{r,w,x} (not using octal permissions).
    * **Hint 1:** in order to view a file, all of its parent directories must be executable
    * **Hint 2:** in order to view a file, the file itself must be readable
->**Question:**  Write a code to change the permissions for a new directory called "New_Dir" and a file inside the said directory called "New_File" in your parent directory, which would now be easily acessible to other people without using the octal permissions.
+>**Question:**  Write a code to change the permissions for a new directory called "New_Dir" (and a file inside the said directory called "New_File") in your parent directory, which would now be easily acessible to other people without using the octal permissions.
 **Answer:**
 <pre><code>$ cd ~
 $ mkdir New_Dir